angular/components/guides/theming.md

 ### Custom themes with Sass

-A **theme file** is a Sass file that calls Angular Material Sass mixins to output color and typography CSS styles.
+A **theme file** is a Sass file that calls Angular Material Sass mixins to output color, typography, and density CSS styles.

 #### The `core` mixin